 Bob Dylan' s "Gonna change my Way of Thinking":Buddha's jewels or Jesus's? - an analysis

 In 2003 Bob Dylan rewrote the lyrics of the ‘’Slow Train Coming” track ‘Gonna change my way of thinking’ and recorded the alternate version together with Mavis Staples, for the album “Gotta Serve Somebody: The Gospel Songs of Bob Dylan”.
-So far Dylan has performed the rewritten version 40 times in concert.
-This year alone, Dylan opened no less than 21 shows with this rewritten song.
-Most of these performances where done with so much passion, conviction and commitment in Dylan’s voice, that it is worthwhile finding out what the reason might be for this new outbreak of mild evangelism.
+In 2011 Dylan performed the rewritten version 40 times in concert and opened no less than 21 shows with this rewritten song.
+Most of these performances were done with so much passion, conviction and commitment in Dylan’s voice, that it is worthwhile finding out what the reason might be for this new outbreak of mild evangelism.
 We’ll have a go at it.

 When compared to the ‘Slow Train Coming’ version the song was cast in a completely new arrangement, both lyrically and musically.
 One may say that the rewritten version of the song has lost much of the pugnacity and fighting spirit, the original version had plenty of.
 In the original version, written in 1979 shortly after Dylan’s controversial conversion to Christianity and amidst all opposition which his conversion triggered off among the majority of his fans and in the media, Dylan was ready to make an antithetical and unequivocal statement about his newly found Christian faith.
 In the song he quoted Jesus from the Bible saying: “He, who is not for Me, is against me”.
 When Dylan rewrote the song in 2003, about 23 years later, the development of his faith had gone through various new phases and he gained some new insights.
 Although the apocalyptic conceit remained, his faith and annex his world view had in some sort of a way become much more lenient and compliant and less combatant.
 In the alternate version he shows much more vulnerability and amidst the darkness of his earthly existence he ultimately finds comfort, and consolation in the experience and friendship of God.
 Let us now see how this works out in the song.